 How Much Power Do You Need?

-Look around at your camping kit – what must-have items require charging?
+Look at your camping gear – what must-have items require charging?
 There may be more than you think…

 If you’re camping for a couple of nights, then you may be able to charge up all your battery-operated devices before you leave home and get away with a small power unit for emergency use.

 For longer trips, you’ll want a power pack that can charge your devices more than once and perhaps one that you can recharge in the wild using a solar panel.